kenyansa/quiz_app/README.md

 The project was developed by Justine Kenyansa.

 ## :flashlight: Description
-This is a simple app that allows the user to answer timed quizzes.
+This is a simple app that allows the user to answer timed quizzes. <br>
+It is meant to test knowledge about Kenya

 ## BDD
 If the user does not answer within 10 sec, it is counted as though they answered it wrong.
 They cannot select anything. <br>